 Christians don’t like to talk about power.
-But cultural power -- the ability to create -- is something all people are meant to have, says writer Andy Crouch.
+But cultural power -- the ability to create -- is something all people are meant to have, says writer Andy Crouch, author of "Playing God: Redeeming the Gift of Power."

 Christians often focus on the negative aspects of power -- power as coercion, for example.
 But Andy Crouch, author of “Culture Making: Recovering Our Creative Calling,” redefines power as the ability to create and introduce a new cultural good.
 For Christians, the exercise of power means helping people fulfill their God-given call to be creators of culture, he says.